-Mobility scenarios in cellular networks pre-REL15 [TS 23.501] involves only access layer i.e., UE’s mobility from one NodeB to another NodeB with same or different Mobility Management Entity (MME).
-However, 3GPP REL15 [TS 23.501], presents various mobility scenarios which involves IP address changes with or without service continuity as described in various Session and Service Continuity (SSC) modes.
-In the scenario, where IP address change causes disruption to session continuity, to maintain service continuity, various solutions are specified in [TS 23.501], involving changes to transport layer protocols at UE.
+Mobility scenarios in cellular networks pre-REL15 [ROUT.21] involves only access layer i.e., UE’s mobility from one NodeB to another NodeB with same or different Mobility Management Entity (MME).
+However, 3GPP REL15 [ROUT.21], presents various mobility scenarios which involves IP address changes with or without service continuity as described in various Session and Service Continuity (SSC) modes.
+In the scenario, where IP address change causes disruption to session continuity, to maintain service continuity, various solutions are specified in [ROUT.21], involving changes to transport layer protocols at UE.
 While other category of such solution involves network assisted service continuity with multiple PDCP sessions and stitching these sessions in backhaul network to prevent the services interruption at the UE without any or with minimal packet loss.

 However, there are no widely accepted/deployed solution in network layer yet for new service requirements described in FGNET2030 SubG2.
 With the development of new applications in NET2030 with uRLLC requirements, it is desired to support mobility in network layer, which avoids the session interruption and minimizes the packet loss and latency.